JRC-COMBINE/FORESEE/README.md

 FORESEE is available on GitHub and OSF (https://osf.io/rf6qk/ or DOI 10.17605/OSF.IO/RF6QK).
 Because of file size restrictions on github, FORESEE on github does not contain any data.
-If you want to install the full FORESEE package, you have to install the OSF version, by firstly downloading the source package via this link: https://osf.io/k3pg7/download
-Or you can download directly in R:
+If you want to install the full FORESEE package, you have to install the OSF version, by firstly downloading the source package via this link: https://osf.io/k3pg7/download or directly downloading in R:
 ```r
 download.file(url = "https://osf.io/k3pg7/download", destfile = "FORESEE_0.9.9.tar.gz")
 #You can change destination folder as you wish; here, we are downloading to the current folder